What is platelet-rich plasma (PRP)?

-It can take up to six months to see the results of PRP treatment for facial skin rejuvenation, though you may see improvements as quickly as a few weeks after treatment.
+It can take a series of treatments and up to six months to see the results of PRP treatment for facial skin rejuvenation, though you may see improvements as quickly as a few weeks after treatment.
 You may need further treatments to continue or maintain the improvements.

 For hair loss, multiple treatments are always required; your doctor will customize your treatment plan based on how you respond to PRP.
 New hair growth is usually visible within two to three months of the first treatment.